somatechlat/somafractalmemory/docs/technical-manual/deployment.md

 | `SOMA_RATE_LIMIT_WINDOW_SECONDS` | Rate-limit window length (seconds) | `60`
 | `SOMA_MAX_REQUEST_BODY_MB` | Maximum accepted payload size (MB) | `5`

+> **CAUTION (DEVELOPMENT ONLY)**: The rate limiter is a safety control to protect the API and downstream stores from abusive or accidental high-volume traffic.
+You may temporarily increase `SOMA_RATE_LIMIT_MAX` or set it to `0` to disable the limiter for local development or load testing, but never perform this change in production.
+After testing, restore the original values and redeploy.
+When increasing limits, also monitor Postgres, Redis, and Qdrant for resource pressure.

 ## Post-Deployment Checklist
 - [ ] `/readyz` returns HTTP 200 with `kv_store`, `vector_store`, and `graph_store` set to `true`.
 - [ ] `/metrics` is scraped by the monitoring stack.